 Absolutely nothing.
 If anything, you’re actually perfectly average (and I bet you’ve never taken that as a sigh of relief before).

-70% of women cannot achieve orgasm through intercourse alone, according to the revolutionary Hite Report, originally published in 1976.
+70% of ciswomen cannot achieve orgasm through intercourse alone, according to the revolutionary (although limited in its only using ciswomen as participants) Hite Report, originally published in 1976.
 And it’s for a rather simple reason – there aren’t a whole lot of nerve-endings inside of the vagina.

 If there were, think about how horrible childbirth would be.